Richard Heart’s Hex Token is a Brilliant Scam

 When you ‘stake’ with Hex, you aren’t securing a network, voting on governance or facilitating any underlying economic activity at all.
 It’s a complete misuse of the term and there is no Proof-of-Stake at all.
 You are just agreeing to lock up your funds so that there won’t be selling pressure.

 What a convenient product feature.

 Inflation is never a good thing, but in the case of Proof-of-Work (PoW) cryptocurrencies like Bitcoin and Ethereum, it is a necessary evil to incentivize miners to secure the network.
-You couldn’t have PoW without it, especially before cryptocurrency became popular.
-As cryptocurrency adoption multiplied over the last decade, the growth in demand vastly outweighed the effects of inflation so people really didn’t notice it.
+You couldn’t have had PoW without it, especially before cryptocurrency became popular.
+As cryptocurrency adoption multiplied over the last decade, the growth in demand vastly outweighed the effects of inflation so inflation wasn’t an issue and the price rose.

-Everything else being equal, the expected return to total Hex capital from inflation is 0%.
+Everything else being equal, the expected return to total Hex capital from generating inflation is 0%.
 You have more tokens, but each token is worth a little less.